humansoftware/example_self_hosted_saas_app/README.md

    kubectl apply -k k8s/
    ```

+4. **Register your application manifests in ArgoCD**
+   - Create an ArgoCD Application resource pointing to this repository and the `k8s/` directory.
-4. Flux will automatically sync the changes to your cluster
+   - ArgoCD will automatically sync the changes to your cluster.

 ## Integration with Infrastructure